ICE / Hybrid / PHEV / EV?

-Hybrid = Uses two different forms of power, most commonly internal combustion engine and an electric motor.
+Hybrid = Uses two different forms of power, most commonly an internal combustion engine and an electric motor.
 By utilizing both power sources, each can operate when optimal, increasing efficiency over a standard ICE vehicle.
 These have a smallish battery that is charged via the engine (as well as regenerative braking).

-EV = Electric Vehicle – These have larger batteries, and are powered entirely by electricity – no gasoline/fuel at all.
+EV = Electric Vehicle – These have even larger batteries, and are powered entirely by electricity – no gasoline/fuel at all.
 These are highly efficient – between 85-90%.
 As electric motors generate peak power at 0 RPM, they tend to have good to great performance characteristics.

 How do EV's handle winter?

 Incredibly well!
 Most EVs have a number of advantages over other vehicles.

 - There is never a fear that they won’t turn start, even on the coldest days.
 As there is no oil, there is no worry that it becomes too cold and thick, nor is there a concern about a 12V battery getting too weak, failing to turn the engine over, or the starter motor failing.

 - No more need to stand outside on a frigid morning refueling the vehicle at a gas station!
 It takes just a second to plug an EV in at the end of the day, and it will be full and ready to go well before you are the next day!